 Alopecia affects about 20% of people in their 20s, 30% in their 30s and up to 40% of people aged 40 or over.
 Not surprisingly, there is an increase in cases in older people.

 For women between the ages of 35 and 45, androgenetic alopecia affects 25% of subjects.
-The frequency is higher after the age of 50 and concerns between 35 and 45% of subjects.
-Here, in addition to the genetic aspect, hormones are also involved, especially with the onset of menopause or during periods of stress which induce more or less intense hormonal activity.
+The frequency is higher after age 50 and concerns between 35 and 45% of subjects.
+Here, in addition to the genetic aspect, hormones are also involved, especially with the onset of menopause (this condition is known as menopause hair loss)or during periods of stress, which induce more or less intense hormonal activity.

 How does hereditary alopecia develop?